• Skip to primary navigation

 2 - Black Pepper

-If you're curious about other ways to tweak your spice game, consider checking this guide on the best replacements for black pepper.
-It's a handy resource.
+If you're curious about other ways to tweak your spice game, consider checking this guide on the best replacements for black pepper and black bean swaps for hearty meals.

 3 - Szechuan Peppercorns